SIT's Role in Maximizing Health, Safety, and Security

 - SIT senior staff have collectively lived and worked for decades in the regions where our programs operate.
-These staff members are on call 24 hours a day, including after hours in the event of emergency.
+These staff members are on call 24 hours a day.

 Safety cannot, of course, be guaranteed abroad, just as it cannot be guaranteed in the United States.
 SIT is committed to taking the reasonable steps necessary to maximize student safety and security at every program site.

 - View SIT Study Abroad Undergraduate Research / ISP Collection

 - View the 2014 Overview Brochure (PDF, 2MB)

 - View the 2014 Semester Catalog (PDF, 8MB)

 - View the 2014 Summer Catalog (PDF, 1MB)

 - View Our Photo Galleries on Flickr